Last Updated on

-The trail is well trodden and mostly well marked, but taking a guide is “compulsory”.
+The Rakaposhi trail is well trodden and mostly well marked, but taking a guide is “compulsory”.
 This obviously adds to the cost of the hike.
-However, there is no entry point or rangers along the way so in reality you could go solo if you choose to.
-I passed several people who were hiking by themselves during my trip.
+However, there is no entry point nor any rangers along the way, so in reality you could go solo if you choose.
+I passed several people who were hiking independently during my trip.

 There is also the option to hike fully supported.
-If desired porters and cooks are available to support your hike to Rakaposhi base camp, leaving you time to concentrate on breathing and enjoying the views.
+If desired porters and cooks are available to support your hike, leaving you time to concentrate on breathing and enjoying the views.
 As I was on part of a guided tour of Pakistan, this was how we hiked to Rakaposhi base camp.

 After 1.8km you will reach a bridge to cross the river and it is here that the first major ascent begins.
 Following the dirt road, the next 2 km are spent climbing a series of medium-steep switchbacks.
 The road dwindles into a footpath as it levels off and you enter a beautiful pine forest.

 As the forest clears you will see a few buildings belonging to local farmers who have a collection of ducks, cows and goats.
 Looking up the valley, you can enjoy views of the mountain range, pine forest and a waterfall to the right.

 Enjoy this easy section as the trail once again becomes steep when you see a sign for Hapakun base camp.

 Follow this sign to branch steeply off to the right before it switches back once again to open up onto a flat field, where you will see the white Hapakun base camp tent.
 There is a stream here where you can top up your water bottles if required.